ChainAgnostic/CAIPs/CAIPs/caip-1.md

 ## Transferring CAIP Ownership

 It occasionally becomes necessary to transfer ownership of CAIPs to a new champion.
 In general, we'd like to retain the original author as a co-author of the transferred CAIP, but that's really up to the original author.
 A good reason to transfer ownership is because the original author no longer has the time or interest in updating it or following through with the CAIP process, or has fallen off the face of the 'net (i.e. is unreachable or isn't responding to email).
 A bad reason to transfer ownership is because you don't agree with the direction of the CAIP.
-We try to build consensus around an CAIP, but if that's not possible, you can always submit a competing CAIP.
+We try to build consensus around a CAIP, but if that's not possible, you can always submit a competing CAIP.

-If you are interested in assuming ownership of an CAIP, send a message asking to take over, addressed to both the original author and the CAIP editor.
+If you are interested in assuming ownership of a CAIP, send a message asking to take over, addressed to both the original author and the CAIP editor.
 If the original author doesn't respond to email in a timely manner, the CAIP editor will make a unilateral decision (it's not like such decisions can't be reversed :)).

 ## CAIP Editors